Fingolimod

 Benefits

-What are the advantages of using fingolimod in pregnancy?
+What are the benefits of taking fingolimod?

 Risks